 General Statement of Duties: Orientation Leaders are responsible for providing academic, residential area and student living information to new students through planning, organizing and facilitating group meetings, tours and other activities.
 Orientation Leaders prepare new students for a successful transition into the University by acquainting them with the helping resources, physical layout, and administrative procedures, while stressing assertive behaviors.

 Download the complete Summer NSO Leader Job Description

 Application and Interview Process

 The Orientation Leader job application is hosted through Campus Pulse.
-Applications were due February 7, 2014 and are no longer being accepted at this time .
+Applications are due February 6, 2015.

 Eligible applicants participate in a three-tiered selection process: